 Pupils with an identified or suspected SEND may be eligible to apply for access arrangements to complete assessments.
-Parents should speak with the Junior School Head of Inclusion and Enrichment or the Senior School SENDCo with regard to any application for access arrangements as soon as reasonably possible.
+Parents should speak with the relevant Learning Support Coordinator or College SENDCo with regard to any application for access arrangements as soon as reasonably possible.

-For internal examinations in the College, access arrangements are made by the Junior School Head of Inclusion and Enrichment or the Senior School SENDCo.
+For internal examinations in the College, access arrangements are made by the Learning Support Coordinators, working with the College SENDCo.
 The access arrangements are agreed on a case-by-case basis with consideration given to recommendations made in any diagnostic reports from external professionals, in addition to the evidence of a pupil's normal way of working within the College.
 For internal examinations, access arrangements will be maintained from the previous academic year unless evidence suggests this is no longer the pupil's normal way of working within the College.
 Where access arrangements are not offered or maintained at this stage, the priority of the College will be to support pupils to maximise the effectiveness of strategies to overcome difficulty.
 The application of access arrangements can be applied for again, where evidence suggests such arrangements is necessary.

 For public examinations (GCSE/GCE), it is important to build a strong evidence base of need (as opposed to simply usage) for any pupil that requires exam access arrangements.
-The Senior School SENDCo works closely with the Examinations Officer to ensure that such needs are met whenever possible.
+The Senior School Learning Support Coordinator and College SENDCo work closely with the Examinations Officer to ensure that such needs are met whenever possible.
 For public examinations, access arrangements will be made in accordance with the regulations set out by the Joint Council for Qualifications (JCQ).
 A non-diagnostic assessment for such access arrangements will be carried out by a College recommended assessor, being paid for directly by parents, no earlier than the middle of Year 9.
 Parents should be aware that an external educational psychologist report, or any other specialist documentation, are not acceptable evidence for access arrangements.